CoreOne2/cybersecurity-portfolio/EDR.md

 Eradication: Deleting the malware, closing the security hole, and removing hacker backdoors.

 Recovery & Lessons Learned: Restoring systems safely from clean backups and updating defenses so that exact same attack can never happen again.

+***The Scenario: "The Fake Invoice Attack"***
+Target: Acme Corp (a mid-sized company)

+Goal of the Hacker: Steal financial records and install ransomware.